Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Translation:

-I worship Kalabhairava, the Supreme Lord of the city of Kashi, who holds the trident, axe, noose, and staff in his hands; who is the Primeval Cause of the universe, who has a dark-hued body, is the first of all gods, imperishable, and free from all ills.
-Who is immensely powerful and the supreme lord, and who is fond of the wonderful Tandava dance.
+I worship Kalabhairava, the Lord of Kashi, who holds the trident, axe, noose, and staff in his hands; who is the primal cause, dark-bodied, the first among the gods, imperishable, and free from decay; who is immensely powerful and delights in the wondrous Tandava dance.

 Verse 4